dkleftogi/singleCellClassification/README.md

 ## Publication

-Title: Identifying predictors of survival in patients with leukemia using machine learning modelling approaches
+Title: Identifying predictors of survival in patients with leukemia using single-cell mass cytometry and machine learning

-Journal: The paper is under review in Cytometry A
+Journal: The paper is submitted to Cell Reports Methods

-Published: pre-print available at bioRxiv
+Published: pre-print available at bioRxiv https://doi.org/10.1101/2022.08.13.503587

 ## Dependencies and System Requirements